sokbae/ciccr/README.md

 and one-sided confidence bands `ci` at `p = 0` and `p = 1`.
 The point estimates and confidence interval estimates of the `cicc_RR` command are based on the scale of log relative risk.
-It is more conventional to look at the results in terms of the relative scale.
+It is more conventional to look at the results in terms of relative risk.
 To do so, we plot the results in the following way:

 ``` r
 cicc_plot(results)